ImperialOctopus/worlds-to-follow/docs/01-guide/04-spellcasting.md

 #### Origin

-Areas have an Origin: the point in space where they starts from.
+Areas have an Origin: the point in space where they start from.
 Area spells might originate from a Creature or Object; if they do, the Origin (and Area) move with that creature or object.
 If the Origin is a Point, it doesn't move.

 - If a spell has Range: Self, its Origin is Creature (so it moves with you).
 - If a spell doesn't specify a type of Origin (and it isn't Range: Self), it's Point (a point in space).